kaaproject/kaa-rfcs/0009/README.md

 ## NATS subject format

-Originators MUST use the following NATS subject format for endpoint events:
+Originators MUST publish endpoint events to the following NATS subjects:
 ```
 kaa.v1.events.{originator-service-instance-name}.endpoint.{event-group}.{event-type}
 ```

 where:
 - `{originator-service-instance-name}` - name of the originator service instance.
 Allows listeners to subscribe to events from a specific originator.
 - `{event-group}` - a logical group of events.
-For example, connectivity, lifecycle, configuration, metadata, etc.
+For example, connectivity, lifecycle, etc.
 - `{event-type}` - specific event type.
-For example, endpoint connectivity event types could be connected, disconnected, dormant, awake, etc.
+For example, endpoint connectivity event types could be `connected`, `disconnected`, `dormant`, `awake`, etc.

 ## Connectivity events

-Connectivity events are for notifying listeners about the communication session status transitions between an endpoint and server.
+Connectivity events are used for notifying listeners about the communication session status transitions between an endpoint and server.
 The `{event-group}` is `connectivity`.